RoyalShrimp/Angry-Birds/README.md

-# Angry-Birds
+# angryBirdsStage2.5
-A small Angry Birds demo created in visual studio code
+Angry Birds stage 2.5 with Class Inheritance and Images